 Wood-Look Floors: We had vinyl plank floors installed throughout the basement, and I made sure they wouldn’t clash with the vanity.

 Awesome Tile Surround: So I want to do some elongated vertical subway tiles in the space to make the ceilings look much taller (which are only 7′ if you remember).
 But, I’m also going to incorporate a super awesome champagne bronze/gold metallic border along the top.
-Juries still out on the exact tiles I’m going to use, but I’ll definitely be sharing the details when I know!
+I ended up choosing the Aspect Peel & Stick Mini Subway Tiles in Champagne!

 Black Shower Hardware: I debated going with gold or black hardware, but as soon as I decided on doing the gold accents in the shower tiles, I knew I had to get some black faucets to pop.